norc-heal/heal-app-docs/docs/about/nav.md

 ## App Messages and Guidance
 ### Working Data Package Directory
 The Working Data Package Directory will always be displayed at the top of the tool's main window.
-Each time you open the data packaging tool, you will first need to ste your working data package directory (e.g., provide the path to your existing data package directory).
+Each time you open the data packaging tool, you will first need to set your working data package directory (e.g., provide the path to your existing data package directory).
 This will enable the tool to interface with the data package folder during your session.

 ![](../app-screenshots/work-dir-view.PNG)